tweakers-parknow-2020/passionforparking/README.md

 ## Creating a Backend for the first iteration of P4P app.

+### Initialize your backend resources.

 We used Expo CLI to create our first React Native app.
 In the `master` branch you have an app the functionaly have a button to start a parking, a counter to know how long is taking the parking and an animation that represents the car in and out of the parking.
 This app is suitable to run in almost any device (you should do some responsive adjustments to make it run in large devices).

-1. Checkout the `master` with `git checkout master`.
+- Checkout the `master` with `git checkout master`.
-2. Navigate to the main code of the app `cd PassionForParking`.
+- Navigate to the main code of the app `cd PassionForParking`.
-3. Execute `expo start` to start the app.
+- Execute `expo start` to start the app.

 The next step for our developer is create a backend which can keep track of that parking action occur in our app.
 So, now we can initialize AWS Amplify client in our project.

-1. Execute `amplify init`.
+- Execute `amplify init`.
 With this command we are making our project amplify project.
 So we will able to use all the available features.
-2. Run the default settings the command line offer us.
+- Run the default settings the command line offer us.
 The app that we are building and the backend we are building are going to production directly.
-3. We will select the AWS profile we created before.
+- We will select the AWS profile we created before.
-4. AWS Amplify will start the process to create resources in order to create in your behalf backend resources, take a look about what Amplify created:
+- AWS Amplify will start the process to create resources in order to create in your behalf backend resources, take a look about what Amplify created:

 ```